-- Complete Part 1 of the Motorcycle Highway Use Declaration form and sign it to certify the equipment complies with state and federal requirements.
+- Complete Part 1 of the Off-Road Motorcycle Highway Use Declaration form and sign it.
+By signing the form, you’re certifying the equipment complies with state and federal requirements..

-Note: The law doesn’t specify how the inspection is to be performed.
+The law doesn’t specify how to perform the inspection.
 It’s up to you to ensure that all equipment installed complies with state and federal requirements.

 State and federal requirements

 - RCW—Revised Code of Washington (Washington State laws)